Why New Hires Take Too Long to Find Their Footing

 When onboarding is built around availability instead of structure, knowledge gets transferred unevenly.
 Important context gets skipped.
 People explain things differently.
 The new hire learns the role in fragments.

-3. The business has not defined the early wins
+3. The business hasn't defined the early wins

-If a new person does not know what a strong first week or first month looks like, they have a harder time building confidence.
+If a new person doesn't know what a strong first week or first month looks like, they have a harder time building confidence.

 4. Documentation is either missing or not usable

-It is common to hear that “everything is documented” while new hires still feel lost.
-That usually means the issue is not just whether documentation exists, but whether it is organized in a way that a real person can actually use.
+It's common to hear that “everything is documented” while new hires still feel lost.
+That usually means the issue isn't just whether documentation exists, but whether it is organized in a way that a real person can actually use.

 5. The new hire is onboarding into ambiguity

-If ownership, priorities, workflow, and support paths are all a little fuzzy, the new person is not onboarding into clarity.
-They are onboarding into interpretation.
+If ownership, priorities, workflow, and escalation paths are all a little fuzzy, the new person is not onboarding into clarity.
+They're onboarding into interpretation.

 What better onboarding looks like

-Good onboarding does not have to be elaborate.
+Good onboarding doesn't have to be elaborate.
 But it should make a few core things easier to understand:

 Confidence grows faster when success is made visible.